50 Easy No-Bake Recipes for the Hottest Days and Nights

 Fresh Shrimp and Avocado Nachos

-Since I'm such a fan of shrimp any which way and my family loves nachos, I combined my fresh-from-the-garden ingredients with shrimp and avocado for a cool yet satisfying take on the party snack. —Teri Rasey, Cadillac, Michigan
+I'm a fan of shrimp, and my family loves nachos.
+When I combined those favorites and added fresh avocado, the result was a cool yet satisfying snack. —Teri Rasey, Cadillac, Michigan

 Frozen Margarita Mousse

-Who doesn't love a frozen Margarita?
-This creamy frozen mousse combines ready-to-drink margarita mix and whipped topping; it's easy to put together and the freezer does all the work.
+Who doesn't love a frozen margarita?
+This creamy frozen mousse combines ready-to-drink margarita mix and whipped topping (you could use this whipped topping substitute instead).
+It's easy to put together and the freezer does all the work.
 Garnish with additional crushed pretzels and kosher salt to enhance the sweet and salty flavor. —Debbie Glasscock, Conway, Arkansas

 Focaccia Sandwiches

-Slices of this pretty sandwich make any casual get-together more speical.
+Slices of this pretty sandwich make any casual get-together more special.
 Add or change ingredients to your taste. —Peggy Woodward, Shullsburg, Wisconsin

 Cherry Almond Mousse Pie